The Best Father’s Day Cake Recipe You Will Ever Make

 The secret ingredient in this cake is ground cinnamon.
 Cinnamon can be very strong in baked goods and usually, you might have a recipe call for just a teaspoon.

 Trust me: don’t skimp on the cinnamon.
 Marie suggested using more than the original called for and I wasn’t going to mess with her suggestion.

 There are three parts to this cake recipe: the cake batter, the glaze, and the frosting.
 All 3 contain cinnamon.
 That’s one reason that it’s so good.
 The sour cream makes the cake layers moister and gives them a slight tang.

 TIP: As you measure your dry ingredients, add them to 1 bowl: flour, baking powder, salt, and cinnamon.

 Aren’t the eggs pretty?
 They are from the chickens that my friend Wende raises.

 TIP: The recipe didn’t say this, but trust me on this one: use the freshest cinnamon you can.
 If your cinnamon has been in the spice rack since 1999, 2009, or even 2020, throw it out.

 You want fresh cinnamon that really smells like cinnamon.
 Do not buy your spices in large containers at Costco or Sam’s.
 It’s already been on the shelf or in a warehouse for a year plus.

 If possible, buy your spices by the ounce.
 King Arthur is a great source for ordering spices.
 This Vietnamese Cinnamon is my very favorite.

 That’s the way it’s done in bakeshops and you can thank me for saving you $35,000 to learn that in culinary school.
-If you would rather, use precut cake pan rounds,
+You can also use precut cake pan rounds,

 Preheat the oven and make your cake batter.